 Further to clause 5.1 the Contracting Party shall notify its Subscribers and the Contracting Party’s Affiliates shall notify their Subscribers of any changes or additions to the relevant Subscriber Terms and Conditions.
 Such notification must be made in writing (including by email) as soon as practicably possible after Euronext’s announcement and before such changes or additions come into effect.

-Except if otherwise provided for in clause 10 and/or 11 the Contracting Party and its Affiliates shall inform its Subscribers of Real-Time Data that:
+Except if otherwise provided for in clause 10 and/or 11 the Contracting Party and its Affiliates shall inform its Subscribers of Information that:

-the Subscriber’s Use of Real-Time Data must be reported to Euronext indirectly by the Contracting Party and that Euronext will invoice Display Use Fees for such use indirectly via the Contracting Party; and
+the Subscriber’s Use of Information must be reported to Euronext indirectly by the Contracting Party and that Euronext will invoice Display Use Fees for such use indirectly via the Contracting Party; and

-the Subscriber must obtain a licence directly with Euronext for any Non-Display Use (including its Managed Non-Display Use) of Real-Time Data and that Euronext will invoice the Non-Display Fees directly to such Subscriber.
+the Subscriber must obtain a licence directly with Euronext for any Non-Display Use (including its Managed Non-Display Use) of Information and that Euronext will invoice the Non-Display Fees directly to such Subscriber.

 Emergency Information Facilities of Subscribers